 Robot Joint Types: The Essential Introduction

-Each joint type will affect the range of motion and capabilities of your robot.
+Each joint type significantly affects the motion range and capabilities of your robot.

-There are 3 basic ways you can categorize robot joints:
+There are three primary ways to classify robot joints:

 1. By actuation type